Side Effects of Constipation: Top 10 You Need to Know

 3. Structural and physical effects of large hard stools and the straining that commonly accompanies them (6).

-TEN SIDE EFFECTS OF CHRONIC CONSTIPATION
+TEN SIDE EFFECTS OF CONSTIPATION

 Constipation and fatigue go hand-in-hand, with strong evidence for a connection between the two (7).
 A dysbiosis caused by constipation can increase the fermentation of carbohydrates and the production of various gases, including super smelly hydrogen sulphide thought to cause dysfunction of the mitochondria – the energy producers within our cells (8, 9).
 A lack of healthy flora in the gut can also decrease the absorption of nutrients required for energy and normal physiological function (10, 11).
 Impaired detoxification of toxic substances that can enter the bloodstream may also impact energy levels and cause fatigue.